-The drills are aimed at practicing deployment of forces in case North Korea makes provocative moves ahead of South Korea's parliamentary elections next month, the military said.
+The exercise is aimed at practicing force deployment in case North Korea makes provocative moves ahead of South Korea's parliamentary elections next month, the military said.

-The exercise took place on March 15 around the islands of Baengnyeong and Yeonpyeong near the border with North Korea in the Yellow Sea.
-It involved the Marine Corps’ rapid maneuver force, LST-II landing craft, Marineon helicopters (MUH-1) and amphibious assault vehicles (KAAV), according to the Northwestern Islands Defense Command.
+The exercise took place on March 15 around Baengnyeong and Yeonpyeong islands near the border with North Korea in the Yellow Sea.
+The exercise involved the Marine Corps' rapid maneuver force, LST-II landing craft, Marineon (MUH-1) helicopters and amphibious assault vehicles (KAAV), according to the Northwestern Islands Defense Command.

 Also participating in the exercise were AH-64E Apache attack helicopters of the South Korean army.